Cooperative Retriever and Ranker in Deep Recommenders: Experiments

 \subsubsection{Implementation Details}

-In this paper, in most cases, we set SASRec~\cite{kang2018self} as the retriever and DIN~\cite{zhou2018deep} as the ranker.
-As for SASRec, we use one Transformer encoder layer with two-head attention blocks.
-The feedforward dimension is set as 128.
-We adopt Sigmoid as the activation function in DIN.
-The dimension of embedding is set as 128 in all models.
-The learning rate is chosen from $\{0.0001, 0.001, 0.01\}$ and the weight decay ${l}_2$ is chosen from $\{10^{-6},10^{-5}, 10^{-4}\}$.
-The dropout output rate is set as $0.3$.
-The batch size is set to 512 in the Gowalla, Amazon and MovieLens datasets, and 2048 in Taobao.
-During the training process, the pool size ($n$) of uniformly sampled items is set to 100, from which 20 items ($L$) are resampled for training retriever and ranker.
-In prediction, we first retrieve the top 500 items from all items using SASRec and then rank these items by DIN for final evaluation.
-For an extensive study of model agnostic, other choices for the retriever and ranker are also considered, as demonstrated in Section 4.3.
+In this paper, MF (Matrix Factorization)~\cite{5197422, rendle2009bpr} and DeepFM~\cite{guo2017deepfm} are selected as retriever and ranker respectively in general recommendation.
+In sequential recommendation, we set SASRec~\cite{kang2018self} as the retriever and DIN~\cite{zhou2018deep} as the ranker.
+In prediction, we first retrieve the top-100 items from all items using the retriever and then rank these items by the ranker for final outputs.
+For an extensive study of model agnostics, other choices for the retriever and ranker are also considered, as shown in Section~\ref{combinations}.
+The source code is released in github\footnote{https://github.com/AngusHuang17/CoRR\_www}.